 One postage-paid copy of the Action Minutes will be mailed to each City or Town Clerk in the County for distribution to their respective Council members, if requested.

 RULE 11.
-Persons Addressing the Board – Other Than Noticed Appeal Hearings
+Persons Addressing the Board

 Any person desiring to address the Board when recognized by the Chair shall give his or her name for the purpose of the record.
 In the interest of facilitating the business of the Board, the following shall apply:

-A. Each speaker shall be permitted to be heard once for up to three minutes unless the Chair affirmatively grants additional time.
+A. Each speaker shall be permitted to be heard once for up to three minutes on any Board agenda item unless the Chair affirmatively grants additional time.
+The three-minute per speaker time limit for public input on any agenda item may be reduced by the Board Chair to less than three minutes (but in no event to less than two minutes per speaker) as may be reasonably necessary for the orderly and efficient conduct of Board meetings.
+Any reduction of the time limit should be announced by the Board Chair prior to the beginning of the public speaking segment of each item to which the reduction applies.
+The per person time limit shall not apply to applicants or appellants who are parties to matters that are the subject of noticed hearings.

 B. Speakers who have written material to present to the Board are requested to provide ten (10) copies to the Clerk.